 University College Dublin

 School of Architecture, University College Dublin, Richview, Clonskeagh, Dublin 14.
 Tel: +353 1 716 2757 Website: http://architecture.ucd.ie.
 This examination is accredited by the RIAI.

 Dublin Institute of Technology

 Dublin School of Architecture, Faculty of the Built Environment, Dublin Institute of Technology, Bolton Street, Dublin 1.
 Tel: +353 1 402 3000 Website: www.dit.ie.
-This course was granted ‘Provisional Approval’ by the RIAI in 2010.
-The course will be re-visited when the first cohort of graduates completes the course.
-At that stage, if the course is assessed by an RIAI Visiting Board as meeting RIAI standards, full Accreditation would be granted.
+This examination is accredited by the RIAI.

 Points and subject requirements for Architecture vary from year to year and from one school of architecture to another.
 Some schools of architecture require you to submit a portfolio; others don’t.
 You can get all of the up-to-date information from the Central Applications Office (CAO) website: www.cao.ie.